 The Picta Dicta Latin Reader series is a collection of Latin readers suitable for students that are working through the Latin Primer Series or another Latin grammar curriculum.
-Each reader is numbered according to its grammatical difficulty (1 - 5) and comes with a complete vocabulary and Picta Dicta's app-based vocabulary and grammar exercises.
-The first three will be available for Fall 2021.
+Each reader is numbered according to its grammatical difficulty (1/2 - 4 1/2) and comes with a complete Latin - English lexicon.
+Picta Dicta's app-based vocabulary builder is available for the first three readers, with the rest under construction.

 Fabellae Simplices ("Simple Stories") by Joseph and Lia Roberts is a basic Latin reader with twelve stories—specifically designed for beginning Latin students that have just completed Picta Dicta Latin Primer (vol. 1).
 Since these stories introduce no new grammatical forms and very few new vocabulary words, they provide a fun and easy way to strengthen concepts and vocabulary the students have just learned before going on to new material.